 Post script editor note: the name of the book in the above excerpt was corrected.
 Markell uses the name “Apocalypse Countdown” in her article the book name is actually “Apocalypse Code”

-Also check a later post for links to Dr. Norman Geisler and Dr. Thomas Ice review of Hanegraaff’s “Apocalypse Code”
+Check this later post of mine for links to Dr. Norman Geisler and Dr. Thomas Ice review of Hanegraaff’s “Apocalypse Code”

 Don Koenig founded www.thepropheticyears.com website in 1999 after almost thirty years of independent study on the Bible and learning from many astute teachers within Christendom.
 Don created his website to write about Bible prophecy, biblical discernment and his Christian worldviews.
 Don wrote a free Revelation commentary ebook in 2004 named "The Revelation of Jesus Christ Through The Ages".
 The World and Church and Bible Prophecy section of this website was started in 2007.